ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 {: #fig-capsule-max-connection-ids title="Maximum Connection IDs Capsule Format"}

 Maximum Connection IDs
-: A count of the cumulative number of connection ID registrations the the client is allowed to request.
+: A count of the cumulative number of connection ID registrations the client is allowed to request.
 For example, if the value is 4, the maximum allowed sequence number for a connection ID registration would be 3.